 Bettina Malle & Helge Schmickl say that while Roman chamomile flowers will produce more essential oil if they are dried before steam distillation, German chamomile will have a better yield if fresh flowers are used.
 They also suggest that the flowers should have just recently bloomed.

 Most of my sources seem to agree that German chamomile hydrosol has a stronger action than Roman chamomile.

 According to Dr. Berkowsky, one of the most significant folkloric signatures regarding the soul-nature of both German chamomile Roman chamomile is the fact that they were used as aromatic strewing herbs during the Middle ages.
 When trodden on they respond by strongly releasing their powerful apple fragrance.
 He also says that on an emotional level, German chamomile is useful for anger, anxiety, impatience and timidity, while on a psycho-spiritual level it can help one let go of anger and fear.

 As I’ve mentioned before I find hydrosols are particularly helpful when used energetically.
 I like to include them in misters and sprays and find that they can make a subtle and effective difference.
-German chamomile hydrosol sprayed in an area where there has been a lot of anger and arguments, can be very effective.
+Spray German chamomile hydrosol around an area where there has been a lot of anger and arguments.
+It can be very effective in clearing the atmosphere.